bijaymunda181/AWS-NOTES/IMPORTANT-AWS-QUESTIONS.md

 13. What is the use case of EFS
 Ans:- Amazon EFS (Elastic File System) is a fully managed, scalable, shared file storage service for use with Linux-based workloads in the AWS Cloud.
 It's a Network File System (NFS) that multiple EC2 instances can mount simultaneously.
 14. Your VM is not able to mount the EFS how to troubleshoot

-15. You are not able to SSH into VM how to fix Ans:-(i)First check the pinging of the client system.
+15. You are not able to SSH into VM how to fix
+Ans:-
+ Step 1: Ping the VM / Check Connectivity
+Check if the VM is reachable:
+ping <public-ip>
+Step 2: Check for SSHD Service is running or not Sometimes SSH daemon is not running check by the command Systemctl status sshd
+If it is not running start the service by the command Systemctl start sshd
+Step 3: Check Security Group / Firewall Rules
+Ensure port 22 (SSH) is open.
+Netstat -lntp
+Option	Meaning
+-l	Show only listening ports
+-n	Show numeric addresses (no DNS)
+-t	Show only TCP connections
+-p	Show the process ID and name
+Step 4: Check the user is present or not
+	Id <username>
+Step 5: Check the password is locked or not
+	Passwd -S <username> //check the password status
+	If the password is lock unlock the password by the command Passwd -u <username>
+Step 6: check the password is expiry or not
+	Chage -l <username>

+Ans:- first we will check the network connection of the vm
+Ans:- (i)First check the pinging of the client system.
 If it is not pinging then check the IP address of the client system.
 If client system and sever system are in different domains or networks it will not ping.
 So, bring the client system into the network of the server system.
 Check the network is working or not and also check whether the network cable is connected or not.
 (ii)If both systems are pinging then check whether the openssh package is installed or not.
 If not installed then install that package and configure ssh on the client system and restart the sshd deamon.
 (iii)Check the client <IP address or hostname> in /etc/hosts.deny files.
 If there is an entry of the client system in this file, then remove that entry and restart the sshd deamon.
 (iv)	Finally open the ssh configuration file  by  # vim  /etc/ssh/sshd_config    and  see any client user name is present or not and check other lines for client entries in this file, if present remove those entries, save that file and restart the sshd service.